josiest/songwriting/songs/Runaway/lyrics.md

 I think I'm gonna hit the road
 Never gonna do what I'm told
 I'm gonna fly through the night
-I'm gonna lie to my parents outright
+~I'm gonna lie to my parents outright
-That's right
+~That's right

-I'm gonna make my way
+~I'm gonna make my way
-Across the whole United States
+~Across the whole United States
-I'm gonna pave the path of fame
+~I'm gonna pave the path of fame
-And everybody's gonna know my name
+~And everybody's gonna know my name

 ### Verse I
 In the dead of night
 I will be lying awake
 Planning ways I can escape

-And it won't take much time
+It won't take much time
 To leave my home
 Now the future's unknown

-I can climb out my window
+~I can climb out my window
-To the ground below
+~To the ground below
-And pack up my clothes
+~And pack up my clothes
-Get on my bike
+~Get on my bike
-And everybody will know
+~And everybody will know

 ### Chorus II
 That I'm gonna hit the road
 Never gonna do what I'm told
 I'm gonna fly through the night
-And leave this fucking place behind
+And leave this ~fucking place behind

 And it could take all day
 Yeah it could take up all of the night